surminus/surminus.com/content/blog/why-you-should-write-a-cli-tool-for-your-org.md

-This is key to understanding exactly what small things are taking precious minutes away from each engineer everyday, and it also may bubble up some larger organisation processes that should be changed in the process.
+This is key to understanding exactly what small things are taking precious minutes away from each engineer everyday, and it also may bubble up some larger organisational processes that should be changed in the process.

 For example, we may have a deloyment process that involves going into a web browser and clicking "deploy".
 We could move this into the CLI by writing